launchfort/flock/README.md

 alphabetically instead of the order given by the file system, and the module ID will be the basename with no extension from the module file name.

+Any file or folder the starts with `_` will be ignored.

 Example:
 ```js
 // If migrations/ contains the modules `a`, `b` and `c`